ostreedev/ostree/docs/manual/buildsystem-and-repos.md

 ostree --repo=build-repo commit -b exampleos/x86_64/systemd --tree=tar=systemd-224-bin.tar.gz
 ```

-Set things up so that whenever a package changes, you commit a new branch as
+Set things up so that whenever a package changes, you redo the
-above.
+`commit` with the new package version - conceptually, the branch
+tracks the individual package versions over time, and defaults to
+"latest".
+This isn't required - one could also include the version in
+the branch name, and have metadata outside to determine "latest" (or
+the desired version).

 Now, to construct our final tree:

 ```
 rm exampleos-build -rf
-for package in bash systemd; do ostree checkout -U --union exampleos/x86_64/bash exampleos-build done
+for package in bash systemd; do ostree checkout -U --union exampleos/x86_64/${package} exampleos-build done
-# Set up a "rofiles-fuse" mount point:
+# Set up a "rofiles-fuse" mount point; this ensures that any processes
+# we run for post-processing of the tree don't corrupt the hardlinks.
 mkdir -p mnt
 rofiles-fuse exampleos-build mnt
 # Now run global "triggers", generate cache files: